thecooldrop/jx-book/src/chapter_00_00.md

 > accelerate their software delivery at any scale.

 Well that is a mouthful, but let us try to dissect what that means, piece by piece.
+Here we will provide only the overview of what each of these pieces mean, while a more detailed description is going to be provided in future chapters.

 ## Pipeline automation